Skip to main content

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Statement by FDIC Chairman Jelena McWilliams on the Notice of Proposed Rulemaking: Margin and Capital Requirements for Covered Swap Entities
+Notice of Proposed Rulemaking: Margin and Capital Requirements for Covered Swap Entities

 In the aftermath of the financial crisis of 2008, Congress mandated that regulators establish capital and margin requirements for non-cleared swaps.
 In 2015, the banking agencies adopted regulations implementing these requirements.
 The agencies' swap margin rule generally requires banks that are covered swap entities to exchange margin with counterparties for non-cleared swaps.

 In addition to requiring the exchange of initial and variation margin with unaffiliated counterparties, the banking agencies' swap margin rule also requires that insured depository institutions (IDIs) collect initial and variation margin from affiliates.
-The international framework agreed to in Basel in 2013 deferred on this issue to individual jurisdictions, 1 but foreign jurisdictions generally do not require initial margin for transactions with affiliates.
+The international framework agreed to in Basel in 2013 deferred on this issue to individual jurisdictions, 1but foreign jurisdictions generally do not require initial margin for transactions with affiliates.

 After careful review, the agencies have put together a proposal to repeal the requirement that IDIs collect initial margin from affiliates while retaining the requirement that IDIs exchange variation margin with affiliates.
 The proposal does not change the margin requirements for transactions with unaffiliated counterparties.
 In other words, the proposal covers only transactions between an IDI and its affiliates.